 I am a final year Ph.D. candidate at the Computer Science department at University of Massachusetts, Amherst, advised by David Jensen.
 My research combines causality, compositional reasoning and modular deep learning to develop efficient and scalable causal models for complex real-world systems such as databases, software programs, and manufacuring assembly system.
 I am also interested in out-of-distribution generalization, and understanding theoretical characteristics of modular models as compared to non-modular models in machine learning.

-I am also a part-time consultant at Offline Studio, where I help early-stage startups building innovative AI products.
 Previously, I was an AI resident at Google X, The Moonshot Factory, working on causal inference applications in agriculture and biology.
 I also interned at Amazon Cambridge (Summer 2018), working with Javier Gonzalez and Xiaoyu Lu on developing a transfer-learning framework for reinforcement learning.
-Previously, I also worked with Madalina Fiterau at the intersection of causal reasoning and healthcare.
+I have also worked with Madalina Fiterau at the intersection of causal reasoning and healthcare.
 Before my Ph.D., I spent three years at Goldman Sachs building statistical models for systematic trading and trade settlement analysis.
+Outside work, I enjoy writing prose poetry, reading books, playing piano, and doing yoga!

 Powered by Jekyll and Minimal Light theme.